seanbreckenridge/subpath-serve/README.md

 | /b         | ./folder3/b |
 | /folder2/a | ./folder2/a |

-It matches `./folder1/a` just because thats the one it found first, if there's a possibility of a conflict, its better to provide a unique subpath.
+It matches `./folder1/a` just because that's the one it found first, if there's a possibility of a conflict, its better to provide a unique subpath.

 ### Run